-Memantine drug shown to improve memory in those with Down syndromeJuly 17th, 2012 in Psychology & Psychiatry /
+Memantine drug shown to improve memory in those with Down syndromeJuly 17, 2012 in Medicine & Health / Psychology & Psychiatry

 Researchers at the University of Colorado School of Medicine have found a drug that boosts memory function in those with Down syndrome, a major milestone in the treatment of this genetic disorder that could significantly improve quality of life.